hofstadter-io/hof/docs/content/code-generation/creators/any-git-repo.md

 1. Write a small creator
 1. Push a git tag
 1. `hof create github.com/user/repo@<tag>`
-1. Promt the user for a few inputs
+1. Prompt the user for a few inputs
 1. Generate some files for your user